Myakka River State Park – Experience the Canopy Walk

 At the end of the loop we came to the Canopy Walkway, the only one in Florida.
 In recent years the number of places offering canopy tours has exploded – I was on one in Kakum National Park in Ghana a few years back.
 Canopy walking is an easier and more leisurely way to few the world from a bird’s eye view than its sister activity, zip lining.

 At the end of the walkway there is an observation post that is almost eight stories high.
-The view from the top is not what I would call spectacular, but worthwhile nonetheless because you do get an unobstructed view of what Florida looked like before we came along.
+The view from the top is not what I would call spectacular, but worthwhile nonetheless because you do get an unobstructed view of what Florida looked like before we came along, Myakka River State Park being one of the few places in the state you can still do that.

 After returning to the car we traveled on a few miles to the concession area where the Myakka River flows out of Upper Myakka Lake.
 There are a lot of things you can do here – rent bikes to explore the parks dirt side roads or rent canoes or kayaks to check out the lake.
 The most popular attraction here is one that I absolutely advice against wasting your money on – the airboat ride.
 The park advertises rides on the world’s largest airboats and one was just pulling away with a boatload of about thirty people on it.
 If we had gotten there in time no doubt we would have made it two more, but luckily we didn’t.
 When you think of airboats you think loud and fast.
 Well this one was loud, but it sure wasn’t fast.
 I’m pretty sure we could easily have outrun it in a canoe.
 We watched the boat as it moved out onto the lake where it patrolled around at a painfully slow pace .
 What the people on board were seeing or hearing I have no idea, but these vultures were obviously hoping for a Lake Myakka version of the Titanic.